Modders are turning the NES Classic Edition into an all-purpose retro gaming machine

 Apple quietly bought iCloud.net domain, shuts down eponymous social network

-If you were lucky enough to get your hands on a NES Classic Edition this last holiday season, you were probably impressed (as I was) with the quality of the emulation — so much so you wished it had a few more games, or maybe even that there was an SNES version.
+If you were lucky enough to get your hands on an NES Classic Edition this last holiday season, you were probably impressed (as was I) with the quality of the emulation — so much so you wished it had a few more games, or maybe even that there was an SNES version.
 Well, your dream is coming true — kind of, anyway.Since hackers found a way to rewrite the memory in the diminutive console about a month ago, an adventurous set of retro gaming fans have been testing its limits.
-First by adding a few games, then hundreds, and now by adding whole other consoles to the mix.
+First by adding a few games, then hundreds and now by adding whole other consoles to the mix.

 It’s largely the work of Alexey Avdyukhin, a Russian developer who goes by the handle “Cluster.”
 He developed a tool, Hakchi2, that simplifies the process of writing to the console’s memory in a way that won’t brick it.
 That last bit is important.

-But what was originally a hacked-together app that you needed a walkthrough to operate has become far more user friendly and now even supports mods.
+But what was originally a hacked-together app that you needed a walk-through to operate has become far more user-friendly and now even supports mods.
 The first, Cluster announced on GitHub, is RetroArch, a multi-console emulator ported to the system by another dev working on the project, MadMonkey.

 It will automatically detect unsupported NES games and launch them instead of default emulator.
 Exit to menu, save-states, etc. will work as usual.
 Also it can emulate SNES, Genesis, GBA and even Nintendo 64 (with Classic Controller, of course).
 It’s weird to play N64 and Genesis games on NES, I know.
 That’s why I made it as optional downloadable mod.